 From there we checked out the Harem “a place forbidden” or the actual living quarters of the Sultan, his concubines, and fiercely loyal protectors (or blackchiefs – young African men from Ethiopia who were castrated).
 We made our way through various quarters including private rooms of sultans, the concubines courtyard and mother of the sultan’s flat.
 Again, the elaborate tile decor paired with the meticulous ceiling and dome detail were stunning.

 The palace was ALL that and afterwards we made our way towards the old ramparts.
 These were inherited from former empires (initially built in the 5th century).
 On our way there we popped into a couple of smaller and more intimate mosques off the beaten path (Sokullu Mehmet Pasa Camii and Kucuk Ayasofya Camii), the latter which initially was a Byzantine church.
 The neighborhood these mosques were located in seemed less “touristy” and more authentic.
 We enjoyed making our way through and extending our walk past the new Four Seasons Hotel converted from the Sultanahmet Jail (which was featured in the movie Midnight Express).
-We kept on for another hour or so until we hit home.
+We kept on for another hour or so until we headed back home.

 After 4 nights in Istanbul (a city that each day grew on us more and more), it was time to move on.